Canadian Issues Program

 – Juliette O’Neill, reporter for The Ottawa Citizen whose home and office were raided by the RCMP in January 2003

+We supported Derek Finkle, Juliet O’Neill and Stephen Williams in their battles for journalistic integrity.
+We stood with Little Sisters Bookstore in its long struggle against customs censorship.
+We campaigned successfully against the Bill C10 proposal to deny government support to films deemed “contrary to public policy.”
 We have intervened in landmark free expression cases such as Grant v.
 Torstar and Quan v.
 Cusson, which led the Supreme Court of Canada to establish “responsible communication” as a new defence against defamation, and we have fought against the restrictive bail conditions imposed on some G20 protesters.
 PEN Canada regularly publishes public statements on freedom of expression issues to ensure that Charter rights to free speech and freedom of the press are interpreted broadly and vigorously maintained.

 Every February, in partnership with the Toronto Public Library, PEN Canada holds a Freedom to Read Week event that emphasizes the central role that free speech plays in any open and democratic society.

-You can read the biographies of the Canadian Issues Committee members here.
+Read the biographies of the Canadian Issues Committee members here.

 Know Your Rights

 Know Your Rights is a series of guides, op-ed’s and tools aimed at helping Canadians understand their legal rights to free expression and privacy.
 The Know Your Rights series is partially funded by IFEX.
 See our current publications: